petterip/exam-archive/README.md

 ## Dependencies

-The Exam Archive has been tested with Python 2.9.7.
+Examrium has been tested with Python 2.9.7.
 The package exam_archive, tests and documentation has following dependencies on external packages:

 * **SQLite3**: For database management
 * **UnitTest** and **PyTest**: For testing